What is a Sniper Bot?

 Frequently Asked Questions

-• Do sniper bots affect SEO?
+• How do sniper bots affect B2B lead forms?

 Abisola